PaddlePaddle/VisualDL/docs/components/UserGuide-en.md

 ### Introduction

 High Dimensional projects high-dimensional data into a low dimensional space, aiding users to have an in-depth analysis of the relationship between high-dimensional data.
-Two dimensionality reduction algorithms are supported:
+Three dimensionality reduction algorithms are supported:

  - PCA : Principle Component Analysis
  - t-SNE : t-distributed Stochastic Neighbor Embedding